How to keep your houseplants healthy as the weather changes

 Because the days are getting colder, you might be thinking about putting the heating on (we certainly are!).
 As your heating switches on, check that your plants don’t dry out quicker, particularly floor standing plants on heated floors or plants placed near radiators.
 Check they aren’t too dry by pushing your thumb into the top layers of soil.
 If it feels dry, give your botanicals a good drink to rehydrate them.

 Plants in warm, heated rooms can dry out quickly.
 However, with much less sunlight throughout the colder seasons, they are likely to need less watering overall.
+Keeping your houseplants healthy while changing their living conditions can be tricky, so be mindful when it’s time to turn the heating on!

 7. Rotate your plant